1. Origin

 7. Nutrition

-You are what you eat is a saying you often hear, and it also applies to cats.
-A healthy diet builds strong bones and muscles and ensures a shiny, soft coat.
-For an optimal effect, there is food for cats tailored to different life stages: kitten, 1+, 7+ and senior, to give just a few examples.
-There is also food available aimed at (helping to deal with) certain conditions and the activity level of cats.
+"You are what you eat" is a saying you often hear, and it applies to cats as well.
+A healthy diet ensures strong bones and muscles, and a shiny, soft coat.
+For optimal effect, there is cat food tailored to different life stages: kitten, 1+, 7+, and senior, to name just a few examples.
+There is also food available aimed at (helping to cope with) specific conditions and the activity level of cats.

 You can put together your Savannah's food yourself, but you do not have to.
 It takes knowledge and experience about the nutritional needs of your Savannah to put together a varied and balanced diet yourself.
 If you have not done any research into this, it is not wise to try it.